• Skip to main content

 Inside: Signs of growth spurts and cognitive leaps in children and how to help support your child through these periods of crankiness and developmental disequilibrium!

-A likely culprit for all of that irritability is a cognitive leap or a growth spurt in the brain — a time when your child is working on a new skill under the surface, in the depths of the brain.
+But what about when the crankiness goes on for days?
+Those times when your usually happy-go-lucky or laid-back child turns into a grumpy, whiny, picky, sleepy, overstimulated bundle of emotions.
+A likely culprit for all of that irritability is a cognitive leap or a growth spurt in the brain—a time when your child is working on a new skill under the surface, in the depths of the brain.

 Signs of growth spurts and cognitive leaps